American Felons Lose De Facto Citizenship

-What makes the difference between a citizen and non-citizen of the United States?
-A laundry list of items can be made to cite what makes a these differences, but the core of this list can be found in the U.S. Constitution.
+What makes the difference between a citizen and non-citizen in the United States?
+A laundry list of arguments can be made to define what makes these differences, but at its core, the definition can be found in the U.S. Constitution.

 What happens when a citizen of the U.S. becomes a felon?
 Answer: many of those inalienable rights become alienated to them.
 Lets take a closer look at some of these.

 The Second Amendment 3The Second Amendment to the US Constitution recognizes that the right to keep and bare arms shall not be infringed.
 Yet, a felon in the U.S. cannot keep and bare arms legally and the consequences for doing so are dire.
 4Simply possessing a firearm as a prohibited person can carry up to 10 years in prison: see Rehaif v.
 United States, 588 U.S. ____ (2019), where Defendant Rehaif, who was not a felon, but a student who had overstayed his Student Visa, was prosecuted for possessing a firearm as an illegal alien.

 The Fourth Amendment 5The Fourth Amendment to the US Constitution protects citizens of the U.S. from unlawful search and seizure.
 Yet, a felon on or off of probation, parole, or supervision loses the standard of the Fourth Amendment where law enforcement needs only

 The Fifth Amendment 6The Fifth Amendment to the US Constitution protects citizens against self-incrimination.
 Yet, a felon on probation, parole, or supervision must adhere to rules that require honest answers to their supervising officer or risk violating their supervision.
 Even if

 answering that question would mean incriminating themselves.
 That is placing a felon between a rock and a hard place: between their Fifth Amendment protections and their rules of supervision.
 (Defendants on federal probation are now protected from this conflict, as detailed in our post on Conditions of Federal Probation).